-The water level at MCOI-5 has been steadily declining over the past 9 yr, and as of January 2020 is less than 1 ft above the bottom of the screen, which is an insufficient water level to collect samples.
-Beginning in MY 2021, MCOI-5 will be monitored for water levels and if sufficient recharge occurs allowing the water level to rise to 3.5 ft above the bottom of the screen (6124.2 ft above mean sea level [amsl]), a prioritized suite consisting of perchlorate, per- and polyfluoroalkyl substances (PFAS), metals, and additional general inorganics will be sampled.
+The water level at MCOI-5 has been steadily declining over the past 9 yr and, as of January 2021, is less than 0.5 ft above the bottom of the screen, which is insufficient for collecting samples.
+Continuing in MY 2022, MCOI-5 will be monitored for water levels and, if sufficient recharge occurs allowing the water level to rise to 3.5 ft above the bottom of the screen (6124.2 ft above mean sea level [amsl]), a prioritized suite consisting of perchlorate, per- and polyfluoroalkyl substances (PFAS), metals, and additional general inorganics will be sampled.